DrewKestell/BloogBot/README.md

 - I used to have two completely separate code bases - one for v1.12.1, and one for v2.4.3 of the WoW client.
 I recently merged them into a single codebase.
 TBC should be fairly stable.
 Vanilla and WotLK have been tested with a few basic scenarios using a few class profiles, but there are likely bugs that need to be fixed.
 - There are a few external dependencies that you'll need to wire up if you want to compile and run this yourself:
   - You'll need to compile movemaps to facilitate the bot's navigation through the game world.
 See [this article from my website](https://drewkestell.us/Article/6/Chapter/20) for more info
-  - You'll need to modify some values in `botSettings.json` (alternatively, you can find the code that references these and disable it if you don't care about the functionality):
+  - You'll need to modify some values in `botSettings.json`.
+Note that you can disable Discord integration by setting `"DiscordBotEnabled"` to `false` in botSettings.json.
     - DatabasePath
     - DiscordBotToken
     - DiscordGuildId